A Survey of Knowledge Tracing: Models, Variants, and Applications

-When recommanding learning resources, existing solutions primarily aim to choose a simple strategy to assign non-mastered exercises to students.
-While reasonable, it is too broad to advance learning effectively. \citet{Zhenya2019Exploring} proposed three more beneficial and specific objectives, which are \emph{review and explore}, \emph{smoothness of difficulty level} and \emph{student engagement}, respectively.
-In more detail, \emph{Review and explore} considers both enhancing students' non-mastered concepts with timely reviews and reserving certain opportunities to explore new knowledge; \emph{Smoothness of difficulty level} means that the difficulty levels of several continuous exercises should vary within a small range as students gradually learn new knowledge; \emph{Student engagement} indicates students' enthusiasm during learning, the recommended exercises should be in line with to their preferences.
-In order to support online intelligent education with the above three domain-specific objectives, the further presented a more reasonable multi-objective deep reinforcement learning (DRE) framework.
-In more detail, DRE presented three corresponding novel reward functions to capture and quantify the effects of the above three different objectives.
-This DRE framework is a unified platform to optimize multiple learning objectives, where more reasonable objectives also can be included in future.
-Experimental results show that DRE can effectively learn from the students' learning records to optimize multiple objectives and adaptively recommend suitable exercises to students.
+When recommending learning resources, the primary aim of existing solutions is to choose a simple strategy for assigning non-mastered exercises to students.
+While reasonable, it is also too broad to advance learning effectively. \citet{Zhenya2019Exploring} accordingly propose three more beneficial and specific objectives: \emph{review and explore}, \emph{smoothness of difficulty level} and \emph{student engagement}.
+In more detail, \emph{review and explore} considers both enhancing students' non-mastered concepts with timely reviews and reserving certain opportunities to explore new knowledge; \emph{smoothness of difficulty level} indicates that the difficulty levels of several continuous exercises should vary within a small range as students gradually learn new knowledge; finally, \emph{student engagement} considers that to promote students' enthusiasm during learning, the recommended exercises should be in line with their preferences.
+In order to support online intelligent education with the above three domain-specific objectives, they developed a more reasonable multi-objective deep reinforcement learning (DRE) framework.
+DRE presented three corresponding novel reward functions to capture and quantify the effects of the above three objectives.
+This DRE framework is a unified platform designed to optimize multiple learning objectives, where more reasonable objectives also can be incorporated if necessary.
+Experimental results show that DRE can effectively learn from the students' learning records to optimize multiple objectives and adaptively recommend suitable exercises.